pywbem/pywbem/docs/mockwbemserver.rst

   :meth:`~pywbem.WBEMConnection.AssociatorNames`, with the following
   requirements:
-  The source, target, and association classes and their subclasses must exist in the mock repository for both class-level use and instance-level use.
+  The source, target, and association classes and their subclasses must exist in the CIM repository for both class-level use and instance-level use.

 - **Associators**: Behaves like :meth:`~pywbem.WBEMConnection.Associators`, with the